hrsurana/firstTo15/README.md

 **Why this exists:**
 I wanted to learn C. So I did the very C thing: print a banner, system("cls") the screen, sprinkle globals like parmesan, and make a game.
 If you came here looking for modern architecture… you’ll find character.
 TL;DR — How to play

-**The board is the classic 3×3 magic square mapping:**
-A B C      2 7 6
-D E F  →   9 5 1
-G H I      4 3 8

 **On your turn:**
 Choose a position (A–I) that isn’t taken.